-Components can interact directly via invocations, refractions and transmutations.
-To support asynchronous interactions, we implemented an event service.
-An EventMediator (EM) decouples event generators from event listeners [8].
+decouples event generators from event listeners [13].
 The ASA sender and receiver each contain a single EM that handles all events in the respective program.
 A listener registers its interest in an event by calling the EM's registerInterest() invocation.
 When an event is detected by a component, it calls the notify() invocation of the EM.
 The EM records the event and subsequently alerts all listeners by calling their notify() invocations.
 To complete the earlier discussion on missing filters, let us consider the situation in which the thread in the receive() meta-level invocation detects that another filter needs to be configured in the pipeline.
 A FilterMismatchEvent event is sent to the EM, which forwards it to the DM.
 The DM decides to insert a new filter based on information carried by the event and the pipeline status retrieved using the getStatus() refraction.
 The DM requests the CL to load the missing filter, after which the DM inserts it at the proper location in the pipeline.

-4.2 Filter Components
+4.2.
+Filter Components

-In this case study, we used two types of filters in MetaSockets.
+A number of commonly used filters have been developed and added to the AdaptiveJava filter library.
+In this case study, we used only two types of filters in MetaSockets.
 The first type provides forward error correction (FEC) encoding and decoding functionality.
 The second type is used to monitor packet loss conditions and to forward events of interest to the DM.
 In turn, the DM may decide to insert, remove, or modify an FEC filter.

-FEC is widely used in wireless networks.
-In wireless environments, factors such as signal strength, interference, and antennae alignment produce dynamic and locationdependent packet losses.
+FEC is widely used in wireless networks, where factors such as signal strength, interference, and antennae alignment produce dynamic and location-dependent packet losses.
 In current wireless LANs, these problems affect multicast connections more than unicast connections, since the 802.11b MAC layer does not provide link-level acknowledgements for multicast frames.
 FEC can be used to improve reliability by introducing redundancy into the data channel.
-Our filters use (n, k) block erasure codes [10].
-As shown in Figure 8, k source packets are converted into a group of n encoded packets, such that any k of the n encoded packets can be used to reconstruct the k source packets [10].
+Our filters use (n, k) block erasure codes [14].
+As shown in Figure 10, k source packets are converted into a group of n encoded packets, such that any k of the n encoded packets can be used to reconstruct the k source packets [14].
 These codes are ideal for wireless multicasting, since a single set of parity packets can correct different packet losses among receivers.